 Considering the symmetry between theater and photography – in both, one enters a black box and an image appears – I aim to make a gesamtkunstwerk – or “total artwork” – examining each aspect of the theatrical experience with deliberate and comprehensive rigor.

-CLOWN - the confrontation of the mask (11 images); In the space of one week, working clowns (graduates of the Ringling Bros. and Barnum & Bailey Clown College (1968-1997)) came to the studio for life-sized portraits.
+CLOWN - the confrontation of the mask (11 images); Working clowns (graduates of the Ringling Bros. and Barnum & Bailey Clown College (1968-1997)) came to the studio on one day for life-sized portraits.
 Their only instruction was not to smile (redundant to their makeup).
 This instruction was followed all but once.

-STAGE - the spotlights, curtain and proscenium as the show begins or ends (47 images); Working with in-house lighting directors, 23 classical theaters in New York, Pennsylvania, Paris and Versailles were photographed over four years.
+STAGE - the spotlights, curtain and proscenium as the show begins or ends (47 images); Working with in-house lighting directors, 23 classical theaters in New York, Pennsylvania, Paris and Versailles were photographed over five years.

 LISTEN - an encyclopedic work mapping the landscape or inner architecture of American rock n’roll history and memory (427 images); 403 venues in 89 cities in 26 states over 12 years were identified, contacted, visited and photographed.